1. Overview

 A: Submitted and rejected applications stay read-only by default to preserve historical records.
 To make updates, look for and click the Amend button to enter editing mode, or select Start New Application to begin a fresh submission.

-Q: Why can't I find the "Amend" button on a rejected application?
+Q: Why can I not find the "Amend" button on a rejected application?

 A: The DNO evaluates applications individually to verify if they can be modified.
 If the DNO passes a non-amendable flag or if the application status falls outside permitted guidelines, the button is hidden.
 You must click Start New Application instead.